lh-008/LeagueofLegend-StatAnalysis/README.md

 | recall    | 0.953214 | 0.992499 |   0.972935 |
 | f1-score  | 0.972282 | 0.973557 |   0.972935 |

+The accuracy score of our final model is **0.9719934102141681**, meaning that our model is able to correctly predict roughly **97.20%** of our data.
+If we look at the F-1 score, it is **97.23%**, meaning that both of our precision and recall are close to 1.
+We have achieved a large improvement in both our accuracy and F-1 score compared to our baseline model.
+These improvements suggest that the changes that we made to our model are sufficient and effective in accurately predicting the outcome of a game.

 # Fairness Analysis

 In this section, we aim to assess if our model is fair among different groups.
 The question we want to address here is: “Does my model perform worse for teams who have less kills than the mean amount of kills than it does for teams who have over the mean amount of kills?”
 To answer this question, we performed a permutation test and examined the result of the difference in accuracy between the two groups.